What is a Letter of Credit – How to Raise Funds The Right Way

 The stipulated documents are presented to the bank and approved at which point the bank pays, the funds are released to the seller and the documents are forwarded on to the buyer so they can clear the goods through customs.

-Beware – letters of credit have time limits…they expire so you must be aware that you have to complete the process and provide the stipulated documents by the deadline in the terms of the letter of credit in order to receive payment from the financial institution or buyer’s bank.
-As long as you submit before the deadline, you’ll have nothing to worry about and the bank pay’s.
+Beware – letters of credit have an expiry date so you must be aware that you have to complete the process and provide the stipulated documents by the deadline in order to receive payment from the financial institution or buyer’s bank.
+As long as you submit before the existing letter of credit deadline, you’ll have nothing to worry about and the bank will pay you.

 This is a very basic overview or what a letter of credit is and how it works but please don’t be lulled into a false sense of security that they are easy to work with.